ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Details of Model Training

 Following the SFT phase, the model was further aligned using Reinforcement Learning, starting from the SFT-tuned \texttt{Qwen2.5\_VL} checkpoint.
 The training was performed using the GRPO algorithm on a setup of 4 NVIDIA H800 GPUs.
 For this stage, the model was trained for 150 steps, with the total training time being approximately 10 hours.
 The actor model was updated over 15 epochs using an AdamW optimizer with a learning rate of $1.0 \times 10^{-6}$ and a weight decay of $1.0 \times 10^{-2}$.
 The training utilized a rollout batch size of 64 and a PPO mini-batch size of 64.
 To maintain policy stability and prevent significant deviation from the SFT model, a KL divergence penalty was applied with a coefficient of $1.0 \times 10^{-2}$.
 During rollouts, the maximum number of images was limited to 10, with maximum prompt and response lengths set to 4096 and 2048 tokens, respectively.

 A key component of this phase was a multi-dimensional, hybrid reward function designed to evaluate the model's performance from several critical perspectives.
-The reward signal was calculated based on three primary axes: Instruction \& Structure Fidelity (IS), Analysis Quality (SGA), and Clinical Accuracy \& Safety (CS).
+The reward signal was calculated based on three primary axes: Instruction \& Structure Fidelity (IS), Analysis Quality (AQ), and Clinical Accuracy \& Safety (CS).
 The Instruction \& Structure Fidelity axis was evaluated using a combination of rule-based checks and an LLM judge.
 IS-1 strictly verified the presence of all required XML tags and the consistency of student names mentioned, while IS-2 and IS-3 used an LLM to assess the internal monologue's alignment with objectives and whether the final output was a valid Socratic question.
-The Analysis Quality axis (SGA-1, SGA-2, SGA-3) relied entirely on an LLM judge to score the depth of the model's analysis of individual students, group dynamics, and medical imagery.
+The Analysis Quality axis (AQ-1, AQ-2, AQ-3) relied entirely on an LLM judge to score the depth of the model's analysis of individual students, group dynamics, and medical imagery.
 Most critically, the Clinical Accuracy \& Safety axis (CS-1, CS-2) employed a specialized LLM judge to rigorously score the factual correctness and safety of the model's output.
 A veto mechanism was implemented for critical failures: if the model scored negatively on any structural (IS-1) or safety (CS-1, CS-2) criteria, a large penalty of -15.0 was applied as the final reward.
 Otherwise, the final reward was the sum of all individual scores.
+In training logs, the veto rate was 8--12\% during early exploration, mostly from unsafe medical advice or malformed dialogue structure, then stabilized below 2\% after optimization.
+This trend suggests that the model internalized the hard safety boundaries while the non-vetoed reward terms continued to encourage flexible Socratic teaching and group-management strategies.
 This comprehensive reward system ensured that the model was optimized not only for instructional quality but also for strict adherence to safety and structural requirements.